HL7/fhir-medication-rems-ig/input/pagecontent/technical-background.md

 ### FDA OpenAPI

-Information about medications and can be found within the [FDA OpenAPI](https://open.fda.gov/apis/).
-Much of this information including the NDC and Labelling information comes from the SPL resources submitted to the FDA.
-This information may include CDS Hooks and FHIR server information for REMS programs in the future.
-This Guide makes use of interfaces based upon these APIs (Application Programming Interface).
+Information about medications can be found within the [FDA OpenAPI](https://open.fda.gov/apis/).
+Much of this information including the NDC and Labeling information comes from the SPL resources submitted to the FDA.
+This information could benefit from including CDS Hooks and FHIR server information for REMS programs in the future.
+This Guide makes use of similar interfaces based upon these APIs (Application Programming Interface).

 <p></p>

 ### NCPDP SCRIPT

-Prescription drug electroic prescribing and electronic prior authorization is completed using the NCPDP (National Council for Prescription Drug Programs) [SCRIPT standards](https://standards.ncpdp.org/Access-to-Standards.aspx).
+Prescription drug electronic prescribing and electronic prior authorization is completed using the NCPDP (National Council for Prescription Drug Programs) [SCRIPT standards](https://standards.ncpdp.org/Access-to-Standards.aspx).
 These standards are also used for completing the pharmacy workflow within the REMS programs.
 This guide describes sending NCPDP SCRIPT messages including NewRx for electronic prescribing.
-For more details please read through the NCPDP SCRIPT standards.
+For more details, please reference the NCPDP SCRIPT standards.

 <p></p>